JoseRoca/WinFBX2/docs/Array Macros.md

 DIM rg(ANY) AS LONG
 DIM res AS BOOLEAN
 ' // Fill the array
-DIM nLong AS LONG = 1
+DIM nLong AS LONG = 12345
 FOR i AS LONG = 1 TO 10
    REDIM PRESERVE rg(UBOUND(rg) + 1)
    rg(i - 1) = nLong
    nLong += 1
 NEXT
-' // Remove the last element
+' // Remove the first element
-RemoveElementFromArray(rg, 5, res)
+RemoveFirstElementFromArray(rg, res)
 ' // Display the array
 FOR i AS LONG = LBOUND(rg) TO UBOUND(rg)
    print rg(i)